1. This isnt a fairy tale, it’s real life and you will create the ending.

 So overwhelmed that I didn’t respond to any messages and I shut down the profile.
 After a long discussion with my (longest) male friend about my experiences over the past year and my expectations moving forward, his advice to me was: “Slut it up, Stephanie”.

-It sounds way worse than the intended message, which was that I needed to end my streak of serial monogamy and just go on a TON of dates, embrace my passion for learning about people, listening to their stories and getting to know them.
+It sounds way worse than the intended message, which was that I needed to end my streak of serial monogamy and just go on a TON of dates, embrace my passion for meeting and learning new people, listening to their stories and getting to know them.
 It is one of my favorite past times and something I set aside as my depression turned me inward.
 He was absolutely right.
 I know what I want and need in a man, but not every man can handle me full on.
-I have learned that the answer is NOT becoming smaller to make them more comfortable, but I wasn’t sure what the answer actually was.
+I have learned that the answer is NOT becoming smaller to make him more comfortable, but I wasn’t sure what the answer actually was.

 Then I began to grow curious and inspected my relationship with this man and why it had lasted 25+ years.
 Yes, we dated in high school, but even denying a marriage proposal didn’t end our friendship. <— THIS IS THE ANSWER.

 Why is it that when we go into dating that we automatically focus on finding love, instead of friendship?
 Why do we get so anxious about our worth in a complete stranger’s assessment?
-Why are we waiting for returned returned calls, texts and affections to determine our relationships fate?
-When we don’t hear from a best friend, why do we reach out and ask if everything’s ok, instead of thinking “They don’t like me.
+Why are we waiting for returned calls, texts and affections to determine our relationships fate?
+When we don’t hear from a friend, why do we reach out and ask if everything’s ok, instead of thinking “They don’t like me.
 I wonder what I did wrong?”.

 Turns out upon closer inspection, my longest lasting, most fulfilling relationships were with my friends.
 The ones who love me just as I am and unconditionally.
 Those friends have become my tribe, my family.
 I love my friends.

 Just think about the difference that could make in our lives by approaching romantic partners with a friends first philosophy.

 I’ve started trying.